nionita/Barbarossa/README.md

 I still have a lot of ideas which could improve the strength of the engine, some of which address a higher speed of the calculations, and some, new chess related features, which may reduce the search tree.

-The last released version is Barbarossa v0.3.0 from begin of October.
+The last released version is Barbarossa v0.4.0 from December 2016.

 *) http://www.computerchess.org.uk/ccrl/404/